Yeshayahu Leibowitz: Religion

 In his view, prayer for personal reasons, done for the needs of the person praying, was religiously meaningless and even blasphemy, as it seeks to influence God and sees God as an agent for fulfilling human needs.
 In his eyes, the only legitimate form of prayer was one done to fulfill commandments without any reference to the needs of the person praying.

-In contrast to his strict views on some matters, he was liberal on others.
-On the subject of homosexuality, for example, Leibowitz believed that despite the ban on homosexual relations in Judaism, homosexuals should do their best to remain observant Jews.
+Mind–body problem

+Leibowitz maintained the idea that Mind-body problem is inherently unsolvable.
+He argued that humans cannot rationally understand how a mental event causes a physical event or vice versa, nor can they grasp how such events are consistently and synchronously linked without understanding the original cause of this linkage.
+He aruged that the failure to understand the psychophysical connection reflects a fundamental limitation of human reason and cognition.